bmw-biker/Pictap-Fork/README.md

     - The share mainly consists of a random 20 characters 'id'.
     - On creation the link will be copied to the clipboard.
     - If a link already exists for the folder it can be removed or copied to clipboard.
+    - In top left 3bar menu you can lookup all shares under 'Shared Folders'.
     - A checkbox to allow sharing has been added to the user rights menu.
     - An external share url input has been added to settings page.
 If set it will be use to create the hidden link.
 Use this if managing shares from local url but want to share on public url.
   - Technical